 - California bar admission.

-- Bilingual Spanish language skills required.
+- Bilingual Spanish language skills strongly preferred.

 This job description is of a general nature and is not an exhaustive list of all responsibilities and duties of the position.

 This is a exempt, full-time paid position, target starting salary range is $69,000 to $75,000.

 Benefits include generous vacation and paid holidays; comprehensive health plans covering

 100% of the employee cost of medical, dental and vision insurance; life insurance; flexible

 spending accounts for childcare and health expenses; generous retirement savings plan